 - January 9, 2016

-We’re already more than a week into 2016 – did you know that over a quarter of new year’s resolutions have already been given up?
+We’re already more than a week into 2021.
+Did you know that over a quarter of new year’s resolutions have already been given up?
 Hopefully you’re still going strong on yours!
 If your resolution included getting in shape then we have some news for you: exercise might endanger your oral health!

 It’s a well known fact that professional athletes have bad teeth, and it isn’t just from all that partying they do.
-There are actual links between the amount of exercise you do and your risk of cavities, and just because you only jog a few mornings a week doesn’t mean you’re immune from an increased risk.
+There are actual links between the amount of exercise you do and your risk of cavities.
+Just because you only jog a few mornings a week doesn’t mean you’re immune from an increased risk.

 Exercise And Your Smiles: Don’t Develop “Athlete’s Mouth!”

 If you had to guess what caused athletes to get more cavities what would you say?
 Sports drinks?
 Not enough dental care?
-Both of these definitely contribute but there’s a surprising element that causes bad cases of decay in the physically active: saliva.
+Both of these definitely contribute.
+However, there’s a surprising element that causes bad cases of decay in the physically active: saliva.